 Thought (formerly Braintree) is a UK-based clothing brand that aims to ensure that their fabrics and how our garments are designed, made and delivered is carefully considered and done so ethically, with the greater aim of minimising their environmental footprint.
 They offer clothing in wool, organic cotton, bamboo, hemp, recycled polyester, rayon, tencel and modal.
 The dyes they use are free from Azo (which they say is a harmful carcinogen) and they claim that their finishes are as environmentally friendly as possible.
 They only source wool from farms that comply with their Animal Welfare policy.
 Each piece of their collection is made in the same country so never needs to be shipped from place to place and when it is time to transport them they claim to choose a slow option with great consideration for the environment.
 They’re also a founding member of the Ethical Fashion Forum.

-People Tree has been named as the Best Ethical Fashion Brand by the Observer and Best Ethical e-tailor by Cosmopolitan, twice.
+People Tree in the UK has been named as the Best Ethical Fashion Brand by the Observer and Best Ethical e-tailor by Cosmopolitan, twice.
 They are accredited by the WFTO, the Fairtrade Foundation, and the Soil Association.
 Most of People Tree’s organic cotton also carries the Fairtrade Mark and is certified in India by Control Union (an international Dutch based organic certification body).
 Their new colours for organic clothing are also said to meet stringent requirements for organic dyes and they explain that although some of our organic cotton products use low impact dyes they don’t carry the mark because the screen print workshop they want to support a small family run business that are working towards meeting the organic criteria.
 Other garments are dyed using with safe GOTS certified and azo-free dyes.
 They also have 9 stockists around Ireland.

-Nomads offer fair trade clothing in certified organic cotton and non-organic cotton since 1989.
+Nomads in the UK offer fair trade clothing in certified organic cotton and non-organic cotton since 1989.
 They are a member of the Ethical Fashion Forum (EFF) and the British Association of Fair Trade Shops (BAFTS).
 A percentage of Nomads profits are used to support TAMWED, a non-profit charity based in south India.

 UK-based Komodo make garments in GOTS certified hemp, meusling-free wool, bamboo, rayon, Tencel, linen, soya and GOTS certified organic cotton.
 They also use recycled rubber in their shoes.
 KOMODO is a member of the Ethical Fashion Forum, and their London offices has CarbonNeutral® status.
 The majority of the factories that they work hold certifications like SA8000 and GOTS or are independently audited by bodies like UL and the company visits them regularly to assess conditions.